magnushelliesen/magnushelliesen/README.md

 ### 🚀 Projects
 - [Streamlit app](https://github.com/magnushelliesen/handwritten-digit-recognizer-app) that uses a pre-trained, home written neural network to recognize handwritten digits on the fly
-- [Neural network](https://github.com/magnushelliesen/neural-network) written from scratch, using linear algebra functionality from Numpy (GitHub actions run unit tests on PR)
+- [Neural network](https://github.com/magnushelliesen/neural-network) written from scratch, using linear algebra-functionality from Numpy (GitHub actions run unit tests on PR)
 - [N-body simulator](https://github.com/magnushelliesen/n-body-simulator) that allows for simulating Newtonian gravity, at least approximately
 - [Monte Carlo-simulator](https://github.com/magnushelliesen/monte-carlo-simulator) that allows for joint simulation of time series that co-vary